PramitSaha/PramitSaha.github.io/index.md

 **[Aug.
 2023]** Two papers accepted at MICCAI 2023 main conference and one paper at MLMI workshop.

 **[Aug.
-2023]** My first-author paper on Semi-Supervised Federated Learning received an early-accept in MICCAI 2023.
+2023]** My first-author paper on Semi-Supervised Federated Learning early-accepted in MICCAI 2023.

 **[Oct.
 2022]** Elected as the Biomed Panel representative at the Engineering Science Graduate Joint Consultative Committee (GJCC)